-The 24 footballers who starred in Nike’s ‘Secret Tournament’ - Where are they now?
+The 24 players who starred in Nike’s Secret Tournament - What happened to them?

 The diminutive Argentine forward failed to justify the hype comparing him to Maradona, although he still enjoyed a decent career, turning out for the likes of Real Madrid, Benfica and Malaga.

-He was appointed assistant manager of Andorran side FC Ordino in 2016.
+He was employed as assistant manager of Andorran side FC Ordino between 2016-2022, before being appointed assistant coach of Barcelona's Under-19 side.

 Luis Enrique